Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} increase in the widespread use of high-temperature superconductors (HTS) has contributed to a surge in fusion companies aiming to achieve sustainable burning plasmas through magnetic confinement.
+\IEEEPARstart{T}{he} widespread adoption of high-temperature superconductors (HTS) has contributed to a surge in fusion companies aiming to achieve sustainable burning plasmas through magnetic confinement, enabled by the use of HTS-based high-field magnets \cite{hartwig, nash}.
 However, the HTS tape form factor makes it better suited to planar magnets, and the adaptation to non-planar stellarator magnets presents several challenges.
-We present work being done to design and test no-insulation no-twist (NINT) non-planar HTS magnets for the Columbia Stellarator eXperiment (CSX), a quasi-axisymmetric device composed of two optimized non-planar interlocked HTS magnets and two copper poloidal field magnets \cite{baillod}.
-This is an upgrade of an existing experiment, the Columbia Non-neutral Torus (CNT), aiming for a quasi-axisymmetric plasma with a higher field of 0.5 T on-axis and 0.8-1.6 T peak on-coil field.
-It will build on existing CNT experimental infrastructure, including the vacuum vessel and components, poloidal field magnets, RF heating system, and diagnostics.
+We present work being done to design and test no-insulation no-twist (NINT) non-planar HTS magnets for the Columbia Stellarator eXperiment (CSX), a quasisymmetric device under development composed of two optimized non-planar interlocked HTS magnets and two copper poloidal field magnets \cite{baillod}.
+This is an upgrade of an existing experiment, the Columbia Non-neutral Torus (CNT), aiming for a quasi-axisymmetric plasma with a higher field of $0.5$ T on-axis and $5.3$ T peak on-coil field.
+It will build on existing CNT infrastructure, including the vacuum vessel and components, poloidal field magnets, RF heating system, and diagnostics \cite{pedersen}.

 Prototype and eventual full-scale NINT magnets consist of HTS tape (YBCO) directly wound in non-planar channels on 3D-printed aluminum frames, followed by vacuum solder-potting.
 A gimballed winding mechanism maintains constant tension and mitigates strain during the winding process.
 The NINT magnet fabrication process stands in contrast to the approaches taken by other groups designing non-planar magnets.
 For instance, Type One Energy, in collaboration with MIT, is pursuing a twisted cable-in-conduit conductor (CICC) approach, which is possible due to their larger bend radii \cite{riva}.
-While more technically challenging, the NINT technique allows for smaller bend radii and higher current densities, ideal for university-scale devices.
+While more technically challenging, the NINT technique allows for smaller bend radii and higher current densities, ideal for university-scale devices \cite{huslage3}.